-Rain can stay for a surprisingly long time, which is why it’s crucial that when the chimney was installed, waterproofing measures are taken to ensure that the chimney is safe from these environmental hazards and damages.
+Rain can stay for a surprisingly long time, which is why it’s crucial that when the chimney was installed, waterproofing your chimney should be done to ensure safety from these environmental hazards and damages.

 While the chimney shoulder provides a nice visual and structural gradient for the entire chimney, traditional methods of construction were incorrect.
 Most notably, it is hard to flash the chimney shoulder with the ledges and gradients.

 This means that most builders might not have waterproofed it fully against the side of the house, which means that chimney leaks have the potential to seep through.

 In addition, the stair steps of the chimney are the perfect resting places for snow, rain, frost, ice, and any type of liquid that you generally want away from the chimney.

 Back then, they didn’t really have a quick and easy way to protect the chimney shoulder, but masonry chimney repair nowadays can either build a new chimney shoulder that is safe from rain, or they can repair your existing one and modernize it.

 The fireplace and chimney repair cost should be one of your concern to properly manage your finance.

 The chimney crown is the top element of a masonry chimney.
 It’s also known as a “chimney wash” too.
 Regardless of how it’s known, this piece covers and seals the top of a chimney from the flue liner.
 Ideally, the chimney crown will have a downward slope to direct water from the flue to the edge of the chimney crown.
 This helps to prevent erosion of the mortar and brick in the vertical surfaces of the chimney itself.

 To know more about blockage of chimney flue check out our article.